 How to use colour in education

 Using colour whilst learning is known to improve memory and helps to retain and recall information.
 When setting work for children think about colour coding important information in different colours, ideally colours that promote attention such as red and yellow.
 This can also be done when writing on the whiteboard, instead of writing in black for the whole time, why not highlight important pieces of information with a red pen?
+This improves the chances of children retaining the information.

 Although it is often common practice, using the colour red to mark mistakes can lead to children seeing red as a colour associated with caution and being wrong.
 It is best to avoid this where possible as it can lead to negative effects when the colour red is used.
 For example the colour red may be used in an exam question which could lead the child to be subconsciously over cautious.